zzczjh9/Lab3-FSM/Lab_3.md

 - All four bits of the shift register output are brought out as data_out[3:0].
 - `en` is the enable signal.
-- Reset brings the state back to 1 (not 0).
+- Reset is asynchronous (hint: add it to the sensitivity list) and brings the state back to 1 (not 0).

 <p align="center"> <img src="images/lfsr.jpg" /> </p>